talmago/node-db-migrate/README.md

 ###### SQL

-Writing migration script in SQL is pretty straight-forward, as it uses the standard MySQL programming (http://dev.mysql.com/doc/refman/5.7/en/sql-syntax.html).
-Below is a simple example which created a new table in our project called `users`.
+Writing migration script in SQL is pretty straight-forward, as it uses the standard SQL programming (e.g. http://dev.mysql.com/doc/refman/5.7/en/sql-syntax.html).
+Below is a simple example in MySQL which created a new table in our project called `users`.

 ```sql
 CREATE TABLE IF NOT EXISTS users (